 What if I have a hobby/skill that isn’t being undertaken at the Maker Studio?

-Please talk to Smita Kolhatkar and you can work out a plan.
+Please talk to Heather Cleland and you can work out a plan.
 For instance, last year, we had a group of parents who came once a fortnight to teach students Origami.

 Will my student(s) get to go to the Maker Studio?

-The Barron Park Maker Studio is open almost every lunch for all students from Grades 1 through 5, with a few variations.
-In addition, classrooms integrate making into their curriculum by signing up to use the Maker Studio in periodic chunks of time.
-The frequency of sign ups varies based upon the projects in progress.
+The Barron Park Maker Studio is open every day at recess and lunch for all students from Grades 1 through 5, with a few variations (Wednesdays are sometimes closed for the Brilliant Bees – a student group).
+In addition, classrooms integrate making into their curriculum by visiting the Maker Studio weekly, at a scheduled time.

 Will my student(s) get to bring their creations home?